-Hughes Oliphant Old on why we worship from Carl's Stam's Worship Quote of the Week.
+Hughes Oliphant Old on why we worship from Carl's Stam's

 We worship God because God created us to worship him.
 Worship is at the center of our existence, at the heart of our reason for being.
 God created us to be his image—an image that would reflect his glory.
 In fact, the whole creation was brought into existence to reflect the divine glory...